 John Wilkes Booth Escape Route Tour

 We are the only company that delivers a private John Wilkes Booth Escape Route Tour!
-Your guide is a Lincoln Assassination historian and knowledgeable of all of Booth and Herold’s haunts along their flight path.
+Your guide is a Lincoln Assassination historian and expert on all of Booth and Herold’s haunts along their flight path.
 This is an intimate tour for up to six of your friends or family.
-This experiential tour for is a must for Lincoln assassination buffs or those with an interest in military history.
+This experiential tour for is a must for Lincoln assassination buffs or those with an interest in Civil War history.
 Experience the full story!

 Due to distance between waypoints of the Booth Escape Tour, the length of the tour averages 8 ½ hours.